 Sometimes, no matter how stellar your performance or how persuasively you negotiate, getting a raise just isn’t in the cards.
 If you find yourself in that situation, there are still ways you can increase your income.
 And the best part is, they are all things you can do yourself.
 Here’s how to give yourself a raise, when the boss won’t:

 Are you taking advantage of everything your benefits package offers?
 Beyond health care coverage, be sure you are maxing out your 401(k) contributions, as well as utilizing other benefits such as health screenings, on-site gym or child care, and free or low-cost meals and snacks.
 Remember, anything you don’t have to pay for yourself allows you to keep more money in your pocket.
 Taking full advantage of your employer-provided benefits is one of the easiest ways to give yourself a raise.

-Rework Your Budget — Many people feel like they’re living paycheck-to-paycheck, but it’s only because they’re living a lifestyle that eats up every penny of discretionary income.
+Many people feel like they’re living paycheck-to-paycheck, but it’s only because they’re living a lifestyle that eats up every penny of discretionary income.
 Take a hard look at how you’re spending your money by tracking every expense (even the small ones) for thirty days.
 It won’t take long to see where the patterns of overspending are.
 Often it’s simple things like buying coffee shop coffee every day or going out to lunch too often.
 Once you cut back on those, you’ll find more money staying in your pocket.
 If, after tracking your spending, you find you’re still cutting it close every month, free Credit Counseling can help you take a deeper dive into discovering where your money is going.
-If credit card debt turns out to be the problem, a debt management plan lowers interest rates and combines monthly payments into a single, often lower, payment.
+If credit card debt turns out to be the problem, a Debt Management Plan lowers interest rates and combines monthly payments into a single, often lower, payment.